Skullmonkey/IPS-Syntax/README.md

 Contribute
 ==========
 To contribute to the project, you have a couple of options:

 1. Fork the project, add your codes, and send a pull request for review.
 2. <a href="https://github.com/Skullmonkey/IPS-Syntax/issues/new">Open a ticket</a> and categorize it as "Add string".

 Other Notes
 ===========
 The project is still in very early development and it will be a while before it will be ready for primetime.

-If you have a suggestion to add a template, please post it in the bug tracker as a "Add string".